christos8333/wax-prosemirror/README.md

 | :------------------------------------------------------------------------------------------------------------------------------------------: |

-This application is being developed by the [Coko Foundation](https://coko.foundation/), for the [University of California Press](http://www.ucpress.edu/) as part of the [Editoria](https://gitlab.coko.foundation/editoria/editoria/) application.
+This library is being developed by the [Coko Foundation](https://coko.foundation/).

-Wax Editor is build against Prosemirror libraries.
+Wax Editor is build on top of the Prosemirror library.
 Check Prosemirror [website](https://prosemirror.net/) and [GitHub repo](https://github.com/ProseMirror) for more information.

+## Roadmap

+Wax-prosemirror is under active development.
+The current roadmap is as follows:

+### September 2020
+Alpha version, including comments and track changes.
+See the rest of this file for a full list of current functionality.

+### November 2020
+Beta version, including some new features:
+* Find and replace
+* Spellchecker
+* Special characters
+* Transform cases
+* Word counter
+* Custom tags

+### January 2020
+V1.0, freeze new feature development, focus on stability, testing and bug fixes

 ## Get up and running